YoloNet/xraycore_changer/README.md

 Provide a custom URL for the Xray core zip file, perfect for modified versions or alternative hosting.

+You can find other custom xray core HERE : 👉 https://github.com/YoloNet/Xray-core/releases

 ## ⚠️ Important Notes

 - The script assumes Xray is installed in `/usr/local/bin/xray`.